 I made a little video for ya’ll about how I go about painting faces for my dolls, and a little doll painting tutorial to go with it.
 I use genesis heat set paints since they dry when I want them too (that was always why I liked painting in oils years ago).
 Hope you enjoy!

-The Basics of Sculpting a Doll Head I like to start with a tin foil ball, basically the doll “brains”, and then wrap a thin layer of clay on that and bake it.
+I like to start with a tin foil ball, basically the doll “brains”, and then wrap a thin layer of clay on that and bake it.
 This creates a “skull”, of sorts, which makes everything else easier.
-I put a new layer of clay over the baked […]
+I put a new layer of clay over the baked ball, which you might call the “skin”, and then I get to work sculpting.